 64.5 hectares peatland, 149800 hectares forestry

 Landgesellschaft Mecklenburg-Vorpommern; Flächenagentur Brandenburg GmbH; PT Rimba Makmur Utama

 State Office for the Environment, Conservation and Geology; HNE Eberswalde; Control Union

-project description, pictures, background stories, project visit is possible
+Project description, pictures, background stories, project visit is possible

-64,5 hectare peatland are being restored
+64,5 hectares of peatland are being restored

 21.069 tons CO2-Equivalents less will be emitted in Mecklenburg-Vorpommern